ammezie/laravel-custom-validation-error-messages/readme.md

 `composer install`

+Duplicate `.env.example` and rename it `.env`

+Then run:

+`php artisan key:generate`

 And finally, start the application:

 `php artisan serve`

-and visit [http://localhost:8000/](http://localhost:8000/) to see the application in action.
+and visit [http://localhost:8000/contact](http://localhost:8000/contact) to see the application in action.